Romeo Vermant

-Romeo Vermant (born 24 January 2004) is a Belgian professional footballer who plays as a forward for Belgian First Division B side Club NXT.
+Romeo Vermant (born 24 January 2004) is a Belgian professional footballer who plays as a forward for Club Brugge and the Belgium national team.

 Club career

 Vermant began his career at the youth academy of Club Brugge.
 On 22 January 2021, Vermant made his debut for Brugge's reserve side, Club NXT in the Belgian First Division B against Lierse.
 On 5 January 2022, he signed a professional contract with the club tying him until 2024.

+On 22 January 2024, Vermant moved on loan to Westerlo until the end of the season.
+Following his return to Club Brugge in the 2024–25 season, he netted his first goal for the club in a 2–1 win over Anderlecht on 27 October, in addition to making his UEFA Champions League debut.
+On 4 May 2025, he scored a brace in a 2–1 victory over Anderlecht in the Belgian Cup final.

+International career

+Vermant was called up to the senior Belgium national team for a set of 2026 FIFA World Cup qualification matches in November 2025.

 Personal life

 Vermant is the son of former Belgian international Sven Vermant.
 He was born in Gelsenkirchen, Germany when his father was playing for Schalke.
-His maternal grandfather Eric Van Vyve and great-grandfather Marcel Van Vye were also footballers for Club Brugge, making him a fourth generation footballer.
+His maternal grandfather Eric Van Vyve and great-grandfather Marcel Van Vyve were also footballers for Club Brugge, making him a fourth generation footballer.